top of page

 Psychosocial Disability and the NDIS: What You Need to Know

-Mental health can be one of the most complex areas of the NDIS — and if you're living with a mental health condition, you may have heard the term “psychosocial disability” and wondered what it means.
+Mental health can be one of the most confusing areas of the NDIS.
+If you live with a mental health condition, you may have heard the term psychosocial disability and wondered whether it applies to you, or what it actually means in practice.

-Under the NDIS, you may be considered to have a psychosocial disability if your mental health condition causes a permanent impairment that significantly affects your ability to do everyday tasks — like maintaining relationships, getting to appointments, or managing daily routines.
+You may be considered to have a psychosocial disability if your mental health condition causes a permanent and significant impact on things like:

-• Assistance to attend appointments or community activities
+• Support to attend appointments or community activities

 • Psychosocial recovery coaching